phuongnq/site-plugin-youtube-picker/README.md

 # site-plugin-youtube-picker

-A site plugin for CrafterCMS to integrete Youtube Video
+A site plugin for CrafterCMS to integrete YouTube Video

 ## Setup